Persistence of Frost and Memory (2 of 3)

 The wizards that came to check Michael looked as wizardish as Erik.
-That was to say, not at all.
-Jean wouldn’t have known they were wizards if they didn’t say: “Mr. Erik Ransom sent me.”
+That was to say, Jean wouldn’t have known they were wizards if they didn’t say: “Mr. Erik Ransom sent me.”
 Three of them were women.
 All of them agreed ‘Michael might be possessed by [ice] demon[s]’ was a likely explanation.
 One went so far as to suggest Michael might’ve turned into a winter personification, of the likes of “Jack Frost”, “Father Winter” and “Snow Queen”.
 Not that humans can really turn into demigods, that was impossible, the particular wizard hastened to add.

 The last wizard to introduce herself to Jean was tiny, elderly lady in a wheelchair named Chalice.
 She recognized Heath as so-and-so’s hooligan son, which made Jean decide she was going to like her forever.
 Her partner going after Heath with murderous intent didn’t change this.